Lead: Cindy Lee Van Dover, Duke University

 Progress to date

 Deep-sea mining, though still not a reality, is a fast-evolving field driven not only by technological advances in the industry’s race to readiness, but also by the shifting political climate and a growing environmentally concerned society.
 As such, progress can be hard to gauge.
 However, regardless of such tantalising distractions, science marches on.
 Evaluation of the potential risks to the marine environment from mining activities is ongoing, as new technologies are proposed to mitigate predicted impacts.
 A risk register is under development, which includes associated survey data and assessment outcomes to evaluate each risk.
 A model of genetic connectivity along the Mid-Atlantic Ridge has been generated and, while still being refined, showcased at relevant international scientific gatherings.
-Based on existing knowledge and the precautionary principle, a strategic regional environmental management plan for the North Atlantic Ocean has been devised, which optimises the placement of suggested APEIs along the Mid-Atlantic Ridge for maximum effectiveness.
+Based on existing knowledge and the precautionary principle, a strategic regional environmental management plan for the North Atlantic Ocean has been devised, whilst constantly addressing challenges that arise with evolving processes and technologies.
 The scientifically justified design principles applied in this context may also be applied throughout other mid-ocean ridge systems worldwide.
 Lastly, a review of all protected hydrothermal vents, including their management schemes, has been performed.
 Most of the above achievements are documented and available in the published scientific press, while the rest are in the publication pipeline.